 Minipills prevent pregnancy by thickening cervical mucus and thinning your uterine lining.
 Some minipills can also prevent ovulation, but that’s not the primary function of these progestin-only pills.

-Many women can use birth control pills safely and without many symptoms or side effects.
-However, some women will experience issues, especially when they first begin taking the pill.
+Many people can use birth control pills safely and without many symptoms or side effects.
+However, some people will experience these health concerns, especially when they first begin taking the pill.

 The side effects of combination birth control pills can include: